Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 40 - Building DApps on ICP with a React Frontend/40.02 Storing Data on a Canister/README.md

 ## Testing the Integration

 After deploying with `dfx deploy`, refresh the Keeper app and create a new note.
 When you click Add, the frontend updates immediately due to React's state management.
 To verify the backend, check the terminal running `dfx start` for the debug print statement showing the updated notes list.

+## Conclusion

+We have successfully implemented the 'Create' aspect of CRUD in our Motoko backend, storing new notes in a list.
+In the next lesson, we will move on to the 'Read' aspect, enabling the retrieval of notes so they persist after refreshing.

+## Key Takeaways

+- Successfully set up a Motoko backend to persist user data in a decentralized Internet Computer app.
+- Defined a custom Note data type and managed a list of notes using Motoko's List module.
+- Linked Motoko backend functions to the JavaScript frontend, enabling note creation from the UI.
+- Demonstrated the CRUD 'Create' operation, storing notes on the backend and verifying with debug output.